OpenEvalProject/evals/manuscripts/elife-85605/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/00fbnyb24 Department of Cell and Developmental Biology, Biocentre, University of Würzburg Wuerzburg Germany
+1. Department of Cell and Developmental Biology, Biocentre, University of Würzburg Wuerzburg Germany ([ROR:00fbnyb24](https://ror.org/00fbnyb24))

 † Corresponding author

 ## Abstract

-CRISPR/Cas9 gene editing has revolutionised loss-of-function experiments in Leishmania , the causative agent of leishmaniasis.
+CRISPR/Cas9 gene editing has revolutionised loss-of-function experiments in Leishmania, the causative agent of leishmaniasis.
 As Leishmania lack a functional non-homologous DNA end joining pathway however, obtaining null mutants typically requires additional donor DNA, selection of drug resistance-associated edits or time-consuming isolation of clones.
 Genome-wide loss-of-function screens across different conditions and across multiple Leishmania species are therefore unfeasible at present.
 Here, we report a CRISPR/Cas9 cytosine base editor (CBE) toolbox that overcomes these limitations.
 We employed CBEs in Leishmania to introduce STOP codons by converting cytosine into thymine and created http://www.leishbaseedit.net/ for CBE primer design in kinetoplastids.
-Through reporter assays and by targeting single- and multi-copy genes in L. mexicana , L. major , L. donovani , and L. infantum , we demonstrate how this tool can efficiently generate functional null mutants by expressing just one single-guide RNA, reaching up to 100% editing rate in non-clonal populations.
-We then generated a Leishmania -optimised CBE and successfully targeted an essential gene in a plasmid library delivered loss-of-function screen in L. mexicana .
+Through reporter assays and by targeting single- and multi-copy genes in L. mexicana, L. major, L. donovani, and L. infantum, we demonstrate how this tool can efficiently generate functional null mutants by expressing just one single-guide RNA, reaching up to 100% editing rate in non-clonal populations.
+We then generated a Leishmania-optimised CBE and successfully targeted an essential gene in a plasmid library delivered loss-of-function screen in L. mexicana.
 Since our method does not require DNA double-strand breaks, homologous recombination, donor DNA, or isolation of clones, we believe that this enables for the first time functional genetic screens in Leishmania via delivery of plasmid libraries.

 ## Introduction